-Since 1989, the Flemish Government has supported the Flemish co-ordinating agency for international youth work, JINT.
-The Flemish Government subsidises JINT through the Flemish Parliament Act of 20 January 2012 on conducting a renewed policy on youth and children's rights.
+Since 1989, the Flemish government supports the Flemish coordinating agency for international youth work, JINT.
+The Flemish government subsidises JINT through the Flemish Parliament Act of 20 January 2012 on conducting a renewed policy on youth and children's rights.

-JINT was established to implement the European Youth programmes within the Flemish Community, to promote international exchange and co-operation of, for and by youth and to foster the reflection on youth, youth work and youth and children's rights policy by all actors involved on the basis of international exchange and co-operation.
+JINT was established to implement the European Youth programmes within the Flemish Community, to promote international exchange and cooperation of, for and by youth and to foster the reflection on youth, youth work and youth and children's rights policy by all actors involved on the basis of international exchange and cooperation.

-JINT not only focuses on projects within the EU, but promotes all international learning mobility through its websites, newsletters and publications.
+JINT does not only focus on projects within the EU, but promotes all international learning mobility through its websites, newsletters and publications.

-In addition, JINT is the Flemish co-ordinating body for international youth work and the National Agency for the European Youth in Action Programme in Flanders.
-The youth section of Erasmus+ is called Youth in Action.
+In addition, JINT is the Flemish coordinating body for international youth work and the National Agency for the European Youth in Action Programme in Flanders.
+The youth section of Erasmus+ is called

+Youth in Action.
 It funds projects for and by young people and youth organisations.
 It has a separate budget and specific project possibilities.

-Development co-operation activities
+Development cooperation activities